 Students in statistics are also eligible to apply directly to the National Science Foundation for fellowships.

 All applicants will be considered for funding.
 However, funding is limited and not all applicants will be offered funding.
 Funding awards are announced in February and March.
-Applications received later than January 31 will be considered, as long as funds remain available.

 The University provides a limited number of housing units for graduate students, but many attractive apartments and other housing units are available in Blacksburg and the surrounding area.